haydendonald/Better-Port/README.md

-# Better Serial Port
+# Better Port
-This is a basic wrapper around [Node Serial Port](https://github.com/serialport/node-serialport) that adds some extra functionality that i feel it is lacking.
+This is a basic wrapper for ports that adds some extra functionality to provide a constant connection that i feel is lacking.

+This project originally started as a wrapper called [Better-Serial-Port](https://www.npmjs.com/package/better-serial-port) for [Node Serial Port](https://github.com/serialport/node-serialport) to provide a constant connection but is now written to support different protocols such as UDP, thus a rename to Better Port.

 # Features
 * The port is monitored.
 If it disconnects it will emit the `close` event and when it is detected again it will automatically reconnect and emit the `open` event